-When I want to get back to nature, I go just outside Orlando’s city limits.
-There, find airboat rides that whisk you quickly away into the swamps and marshes where you can spot alligators, as well as loads of birds and other animals that make their homes in that environment.
+If you want to get back to nature, go just outside Orlando’s city limits.
+There, you’ll find airboat rides that whisk you quickly away into the swamps and marshes where you can spot alligators, as well as loads of birds and other animals that make their homes in that environment.
 In Tampa, I head out to the Hillsborough River for kayaking, and spot plenty of gators and birds there, too.

 Hit the Beach

 Famed Daytona Beach and Cocoa Beach are each just about an hour east of Orlando, with packed beaches and lots going on.
-I prefer the smaller crowds at New Smyrna Beach, between Daytona and Cocoa.
+If you prefer the smaller crowds, go to New Smyrna Beach, between Daytona and Cocoa.
 And for even smaller crowds, in New Smyrna, head to Smyrna Dunes Park — it’s a mile and a half walk through the dunes, via a boardwalk, but well worth it.
 And your dog can join you, too!